How attached are you to your romantic partner? Do you think these attachment styles have anything to do with how you were raised?

 Until the 1980s, these three different attachment styles were the most accepted.
 The disorganized-insecure attachment was added in 1986.
 Ainsworth did observe attachment behaviors that described children in this category, but they were not classified as their own group until Main and Soloman’s observations.
 These behaviors include:

-Main and Soloman observed that these children typically experienced maltreatment and their trauma went unresolved.
-Due to the lack of closure on this treatment, the children were not sure of how to act and this frustration sometimes led to aggression.
+Main and Soloman observed that these children typically experienced maltreatment, and their trauma went unresolved.
+Due to the lack of closure on this treatment, the children were unsure how to act, and this frustration sometimes led to aggression.

 Hazan and Shaver

-In 1987, Hazan and Shaver observed adults in romantic relationships and noticed the parallels between these relationships and the relationships between children and their parents.
+In 1987, Hazan and Shaver observed adults in romantic relationships and noticed the parallels between them and the relationships between children and their parents.
 Both sets of people engage in bodily contact.
 Both feel more safe and secure when the other person is around.
-From these observations, Hazan and Shaver argued that a romantic partner may act as an attachment figure.
+Hazan and Shaver argued that a romantic partner may act as an attachment figure from these observations.

 Why Attachment Theory Is Important